 What is your therapeutic approach and how/why is it different/good?
 Some therapists talk much, some little.
 Some self-disclose, some are blank slates.
 Some are protocol-oriented, some are insight-based.
-Some are directive, some are client-centered.
+Some are directive, some are reflective.
 Some operate like analysts, some operate like coaches.
 Know what the provider you think you like has studied, how he practices and what he continues to study and practice.

 For example, I am somewhere in the middle of the aforementioned talking-time amount, and while some clients report liking that I "don't just listen and say uh-huh and allow venting that doesn't really help me over time..."
-(I do hear this a lot) some clients need and want to talk more than they have been able to with prior therapists, with me as supportive witness offering occasional significant commentary.
+(I do hear this a lot) some clients need and want to talk more than they have been able to in prior therapy, with me as supportive witness offering occasional significant commentary.
 I'm insight-oriented, bringing a mindfulness-based approach to trauma, and I also endeavor to give clients practical behavioral ways to apply, between sessions, any insights and mindfulness discovered during sessions.

 How do you view and work with my kind of suffering?
 Ask therapists for examples of their success in working with trauma or depression or anxiety or bipolar disorder, etc. Ask them if there are populations or ages or diagnoses they don't work with.
-Beware any suggestions that therapists can work with all ages, all populations, all diagnosis, from all treatment angles.
+Beware any suggestions that therapists can work with all ages, all populations, all diagnoses, from all treatment angles.
 I just don't think that's possible.
 I think it's ok -- good actually -- for therapists to have limits and to know them, i.e., to specialize.
 Ask therapists to define those limitations/specialties for you.

-For example, I've worked well with the diagnoses mentioned above and do give relevant examples during initial phone calls with prospective clients that validate their right to know how my work has gone with similarly presenting clients (unnamed and without sharing identifying details of course).
+For example, I've worked well with the diagnoses mentioned above and do give relevant examples during initial phone calls with prospective clients that validate their curiosity about how my work has gone with similarly presenting clients (unnamed and without sharing identifying details of course).
 I explain that I don't typically work with teenagers or the elderly or people in active addictions or people with psychotic disorders as a rule because providers who do so should have special training and skill and/or emergency availability.

 What made you want to go into this field?
 This may seem like a personal question, but I encourage you to ask anyway -- not so much for the specific story you'll get but for the sense you'll have of how inspired (or not) your potential therapist is for this work.
 Burnout is real, and though it's time-limited and remediable, you don't want a therapist to be working with you during your hardest times when they're going through an unusually difficult time personally or professionally themselves.
 It's up to us therapists to take excellent care of ourselves and know when we need to take breaks, but I encourage you to take the initiative to feel out whether your potential therapist seems like they're overwhelmed or energized by the job.